Isaac Lee

-Isaac Lee Possin (born 1971) is a Colombian journalist, media executive, entrepreneur, and film & television producer.
-He is the Chairman and CEO of HYBE America, a subsidiary of HYBE Corporation, which oversees multiple labels and entertainment companies, including HYBE Latin America (including Doce Mil Music, and Zarpazo Entertainment), Quality Control Music (QC), Big Machine Label Group (BMLG), and SB Projects.
-He was previously Chairman of HYBE Latin America, and Chairman and CEO of EXILE Content Studio, a media company developing premium original content for audiences across the U.S. and Latin America.
-Lee is also the Chairman of HYBE Latin America.
-He previously served as Chief Content Officer for Univision Communications and Televisa, the world's largest Spanish-language media conglomerate.
-He founded StoryHouse Entertainment, a Los Angeles-based, scripted content development unit of Univision, which produces acclaimed scripted TV Series El Chapo (Netflix), as well as Outpost (HBO), Residente and Hate Rising docu-features.
+Isaac Lee Possin (born 1971) is a Colombian journalist, media executive, entrepreneur, and film and television producer.
+He is the chairman and chief executive officer of Hybe Americas, a subsidiary of Hybe, which oversees multiple labels and entertainment companies, including Hybe Latin America (which includes S1ENTO Records, Docemil Music, and Zarpazo Entertainment), Quality Control Music (QC), Big Machine Label Group (BMLG), and SB Projects.

+Lee previously served as chairman of Hybe Latin America and as chairman and chief executive officer of Exile Content Studio, a media company focused on developing premium original content for audiences in the United States and Latin America.

+He also served as chief content officer for Univision Communications and Televisa, one of the world's largest Spanish-language media conglomerates.
+Lee founded StoryHouse Entertainment, a Los Angeles–based scripted content development unit of Univision, which produced television series such as El Chapo (Netflix), as well as Outpost (HBO), and the documentary features Residente and Hate Rising.

-Lee was born in Bogotá, Colombia to Jewish immigrants.
+Lee was born in Bogotá, Colombia, to Jewish immigrants.